harroldmussa/harroldmussa/README.md

 I'm a passionate **Full Stack Developer** (with 6+ years experience) with a love for creating innovative solutions and contributing to open-source projects.
 When I'm not coding, you'll find me exploring new technologies, contributing to the developer community, or working on side projects that make a difference, or taking care of my 2 year old boy.

 - 🔭 I'm currently working on **RelateAI - an Emotionally Aware and Intelligent AI**
-- 🌱 I'm currently learning **Pythong and its libraries for AI Development**
+- 🌱 I'm currently learning **Python and its libraries for AI Development**
 - 👯 I'm looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **JavaScript, React, Node.js, Python**
 - 📫 How to reach me: **harroldalmussa@gmail.com**